Loading a horse trailer for a trail ride can be one of the most dangerous parts of owning a horse.

 Remember, this is a new and intimidating process for a horse.
 In all but a few rare circumstances, it is going to take a gradual buildup.
 First, open the trailer door and get your horse comfortable around the trailer.
 Let the horse get curious.
 Allow your horse to take a step or two into the trailer and back out if they would like.

 Gradually increase the time they can stay on the trailer.
+Especially if you are working with a scared horse, it is important to have patience and let them get familiar with the trailer.
 Once they are comfortable staying in the trailer for a minute or two, try using the butt bar.
 Gradually incorporate securing the butt bar and closing the door.
 Individually these steps can still be frightening, but can usually be overcome with familiarity and time.
 Taken together, they will often be overwhelming.
 So make sure you introduce your horse to the trailer loading process gradually.

 2) Reward Each Step